HSAFoundation/HSA-Debugger-AMD/README.md

 ## What's New in September 2015 Beta Release (version 0.6)
 * Initial AMD Carrizo support (alpha).
 * Improves support for HSAIL-level debugging for Kalmar applications.
+* Improves support for HSAIL-level debugging for SNACK applications.
 * Adds support for conditional breakpoint based on the global work-item id.
 * Improves support for running hsail-gdb on hsa cluster machines.
 * Improves support when terminating application or hsail-gdb abruptly.